MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

 It’s a two-part procedure to import your HSM key and AD RMS configuration to Azure Information Protection, to result in your Azure Information Protection tenant key that is managed by you (BYOK).

 Because your Azure Information Protection tenant key will be stored and managed by Azure Key Vault, this part of the migration requires administration in Azure Key Vault, in addition to Azure Information Protection.
-If Azure Key Vault is managed by a different administrator than you for your organization, you will need to co-ordinate and work with that administrator to complete these procedures.
+If Azure Key Vault is managed by a different administrator than you for your organization, you must co-ordinate and work with that administrator to complete these procedures.

 Before you begin, make sure that your organization has a key vault that has been created in Azure Key Vault, and that it supports HSM-protected keys.
 Although it's not required, we recommend that you have a dedicated key vault for Azure Information Protection.
 This key vault will be configured to allow the Azure Rights Management service to access it, so the keys that this key vault stores should be limited to Azure Information Protection keys only.

 > [!TIP]
-> If you will be doing the configuration steps for Azure Key Vault and you are not familiar with this Azure service, you might find it useful to first review [Get started with Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-get-started/).
+> If you are doing the configuration steps for Azure Key Vault and you are not familiar with this Azure service, you might find it useful to first review [Get started with Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-get-started/).

 ## Part 1: Transfer your HSM key to Azure Key Vault